Idaho Medicaid Definition

-For married couples with non-applicant spouses’ with insufficient income in which to live, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
+For married couples with non-applicant spouses with insufficient income with which to live, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
 The MMMNA is intended to prevent impoverishment of non-applicant spouses.
 In simple terms, if the non-applicant spouse, also called the community spouse or well spouse, has income under $2,057.50 / month (this figure changes each year in July), he or she is entitled to a portion of the applicant spouse’s income.
-If the well spouse has income equivalent to $2,057.50 / month or more, he or she may be entitled to a greater amount of the applicant spouse’s income based on their shelter and utility costs.
-However, the maximum monthly income the non-applicant spouse may be entitled to is $3,090 / month (this figure changes in January of each year).
+If the well spouse has income equivalent to $2,057.50 / month or more, he or she may be entitled to a greater amount of the applicant spouse’s income based on his or he shelter and utility costs.
+However, the maximum monthly income the non-applicant spouse may be entitled to is $3,160.50 / month (this figure changes in January of each year).

 What Defines “Assets”

 Countable assets include cash, stocks, bonds, investments, promissory notes, credit union, savings, and checking accounts, and real estate in which one does not reside.
 However, for Medicaid eligibility, there are many assets that are not counted.
 In other words, they are exempt.
-Exemptions include personal belongings, such as clothing, household furnishings and appliances, an automobile, a burial plot, a prepaid funeral contract, and one’s primary home, given the Medicaid applicant or their spouse lives in the home and the equity value is under $858,000 (in 2018).
+Exemptions include personal belongings, such as clothing, household furnishings and appliances, an automobile, a burial plot, a prepaid funeral contract, and one’s primary home, given the Medicaid applicant or his or her spouse lives in the home and the equity value is under $878,000 (in 2019).